CGAL 2.3 differs from CGAL 2.2 in the platforms that are supported and in functionality:

 Alpha_shapes_3) that computes Alpha shapes of point sets in 3D is available.

 - The traits requirements for matrix search and minimum quadrilaterals have been changed to bring them in line with the CGAL kernels.

-- now independent of LEDA; based on the CGAL Delaunay triangulation
+- Now independent from LEDA and based on the CGAL Delaunay triangulation.

 - Geomview version 1.8.1 is now required.